Our collaboration with Sysdream leads us to introduce the notion of security profile within PlantUML.

 Starting with version 1.2020.11, you have to choose which security profile use when running PlantUML.
 The default one is LEGACY.
 It emulates the behavior of older PlantUML versions.
 This means you can safely upgrade to 1.2020.11.
 However, you should then pick up an appropriate mode for your usage.

 This is needed because PlantUML can be used in many different configurations which require different security setting.

 If you are using a version older than 1.2020.11 and if your system is accessible from Internet, you should probably upgrade because older versions of PlantUML may expose a little more than you would expect.
-Even the LEGACY default mode is more secure than older PlantUML behaviour.
+Even the new LEGACY default mode is now more secure than older PlantUML behavior.

 Choose your Security Profile

 The Security Profile can be set two different ways: